Life’s Purpose. Don’t Be Deceived. More Knowledge Won’t Help If You Aren’t Doing This

 Then I had a dream.
-In the dream, it became clear that my job wasn’t to fill their minds with knowledge, but to equip them for their life’s purpose.
+In the dream, it became clear that my job wasn’t to fill their minds with knowledge but to equip them for their life’s purpose.
 I would like to say that revelation transformed how we did homeschool and my children are forever grateful for the wisdom and understanding that was imparted to them by their mother.
-It didn’t happened like that.
+It didn’t happen like that.

 As a writer is my job to offer you knowledge?

-As a blogger it seems like my job is to offer you knowledge.
+As a blogger, it seems like my job is to offer you knowledge.
 But knowledge doesn’t empower.
 If knowledge empowered, an afternoon spent on Pinterest would make us the most powerful people that ever lived.
-It’s skills and mastery based on knowledge that empowers.
+It’s skills and mastery-based on the knowledge that empowers.
 Each of us needs to practice the skills we need to gain mastery in the areas that equip us for our life’s purpose, our calling.

 It’s skills that empower